MesfinD/HPC/_episodes/020-connecting.md

 the compute nodes and what is available.

 We are going to repeat the commands above on a compute node.
 To do this, we will run an *interactive job* which will give us access to a bash command line on a compute node.
-The ``qsub`` command is used to submit a job to the scheduler.
-Your instructor will tell you what to use for `<ResID>` (the reservation ID) as this will be different at each workshop:
+The ``qrun`` command is used to submit a job to the scheduler.
+Start a best-effort interactive job (can be interrupted by regular jobs if other users submit them):

 ```
-[remote]$ qsub -q <ResID> -I -l select=1 -A y15
+[remote]$ srun -p interactive --qos qos-besteffort --pty bash -i
 ```
 {: .bash}
 ```
-qsub: waiting for job 316267.indy2-login0 to start
+qrun: waiting for job 316267.indy2-login0 to start
-qsub: job 316267.indy2-login0 ready
+qrun: job 316267.indy2-login0 ready

-[compute]$
+[mesfind@mgmt01 ~]$
 ```
 {: .output}